J1ahw/credit-risk-classification/README.md

     * High-Risk Loans- 0.99

 # Summary
-I would recommand model 2 cuz it has higher recall than model one, with both the same accurary, 92%.
-Both predect well on health loan, so I perfer model two which can predict high-risk loan better.
+I would recommand model 2 because it has higher recall than model one, with both the same accurary, 92%.
+Both predict well on health loan, so I perfer model two which can predict high-risk loan better.